simonscmap/Data_Submission_FileStruc_Doc/README.md

 <a id="dataset_references"></a>
 + **dataset_references**<br/>
 List any publications or documentation that one may cite in reference to the dataset.
-If there are more than one references, please put them in separate cells under the dataset_reference column.
+If there is more than one reference, please put them in separate cells under the dataset_reference column.
 Leave this field empty if there are no publications associated with this dataset.
 This is not a required field.
 <br/><br/>